 Cloud Manager has evolved as a self-service portal where the main components of AEM as a Cloud Service can be created and configured:

 Creating and managing new programs.
-Refer to Understanding Programs and Program Types for more details.
+See Understanding Programs and Program Types for more details.

 Creating and managing the AEM environments within these programs.
-Refer to Managing Environments for more details.
+See Managing Environments for more details.

 Creating and managing the pipelines for deploying the customer code and the related configuration to a specific environment.
-Refer to Configuring your CI-CD Pipeline for more details.
+See Configuring your CI-CD Pipeline for more details.

 Being notified of important lifecycle events for these components (for example, product updates).